turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1c_plug_ins_and_custom_messages.md

 A custom process action is a workflow, we can define steps and actions to execute business logic when the message is called.

-Alternatively, a common pattern is to create a custom process action without any steps and to register a plug-in step against the message to perform the logic.
-Once the action has been created we are able to access the message from the PRT.
+MS recommend avoiding this method for creating custom business events.
+This is
+because:

+- As with other workflows they can be disabled in the UI
+- It is less intuitive to prevent developers from registering synchronous steps against the message

+Instead, we should use:

 ## Custom APIs